joshnuss/easy-button/README.md

 # USB Easy Button

 Adds usb support to usb button, useful for controlling all kinds of stuff with one "easy" press.

+Add easy-button/bin/ to your PATH run go_easy_btn as a background process (or in the shell to see stats on btn presses)